Supernova fast flavor conversions in 1+1D : Influence of mu-tau neutrinos: Toy Angular Distributions: three-flavor analysis

-In order to study fast flavor oscillations in the six species scenario, we consider four toy examples (same as \cite{Capozzi:2020kge}).
-The angular distributions as a function of $v=\cos{\theta}$ are given by the following expression:
+To study fast flavor oscillations in the six species scenario, we consider four toy examples (the same as in Ref. \cite{Capozzi:2020kge}).
+The angular distributions as a function of $v=\cos{\theta}$ are given by the expression